List of humorous units of measurement: Attoparsec

 Parsecs are used in astronomy to measure interstellar distances.
 A parsec is approximately 3.26 light-years or about 3.086×10^{16} m (1.917×10^{13} mi).
 Combining it with the "atto-" prefix (×10^{−18}) yields attoparsec (apc), a conveniently human-scaled unit of about 3.086 cm that is used only humorously.

 Beard-second

 The beard-second is a unit of length inspired by the light-year, but applicable to extremely short distances such as those in integrated circuits.
 It is the length an average beard grows in one second.
 Kemp Bennett Kolb defines the distance as exactly 100 angstroms (10 nanometres), as does Nordling and Österman's Physics Handbook.
 Google Calculator uses 5 nm.

 Bee's dick

 An Australian term for a very small distance, as in "he missed crashing into the truck by a bee's dick".
-It is derived from the presumed small size of a male bee's penis.
+It is derived from the small size of a male bee's penis.